aquia-inc/base-docker-images/README.md

 Anyone can pull the image locally with their Github [personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).

 ### Beta images

 The beta images are tested within limited scope and are generally stable but not recommended for production use without thorough testing in lower environments.
-We encourage you to use them for testing and development and provide feedback to us to help us get them to GA.
+We encourage you to use them for testing and development and provide feedback to us to help us get them to GA faster.
 If any bugs or unexpected behaviors are encountered, please open an issue using the BUG_REPORT template in this repository with enough detail to reproduce the issue.

 #### FIPS-enabled base image